rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 - [Cloud Servers Agent Service](http://5ef1b700b2e853350a6a-52080ce862bc0ea8ae107677959a39ad.r97.cf2.rackcdn.com/Rackspace-Cloud-Servers-Agent-Latest.zip)

-### Image creation of production server
+### Create an image of the production server

-1. Take an image of the production server that needs the upgrades.
+1. Create an image of the production server that needs the upgrades.
 This can take less than an hour or multiple hours depending on the size of your server's virtual hard drive.
-You can find more information about image processing [here](https://community.rackspace.com/products/f/25/t/3778).
+You can find more information about images on the  [Cloud Images FAQ](how-to/cloud-images-faq).

-2. Create a new server using the image you created.
+2. Create a new server by using the image that you created.

 3. Verify that the new server boots properly and that all data and sevices are intact.

-The new server you created from the image will be considered your *non-production* server.
-All of the following sections should be performed on this server.
+The new server that you created from the image is considered your *non-production* server.
+The actions in all of the following sections should be performed on this server.

+### Upgrade to Xen Server Tools 6.0 on new non-production server

 **Note:** You can skip the next section if you already have Citrix Tools 6.0.5837 installed.

-### Upgrade to Xen Server Tools 6.0 on new non-production server

-**Note:** Stop/disable all non-system applications/services to all for an unimpeded installation.
+**Tip:** Stop/disable all non-system applications/services for an unimpeded installation.

-1. Access your server's console through the Cloud Control Panel.
-Find the name of your new non-production server, click the cog, then click **Console**.
+1. Access the non-production server's console through the [Cloud Control Panel](https://mycloud.rackspace.com/).
+On the Servers page, click the gear icon next to the server’s name and then select **Connect Via Console**.

-2. Extract the archive named **xstools-6.0.zip** to a local directory, such as C:\.
+2. Extract the archive named **xstools-6.0.zip** to a local directory, such as **C:\**.

    ![](upgrade-citrix-tools-for-windows-cloud-servers/extract-xen-tools.png)

 3. In the extracted folder, run **xensetup.exe**.

-4. Click **Next**, then **Install**.
+4. Click **Next**, and then **Install**.

-5. At the end of the installation process, select **Reboot now** then **Finish**.
-Your server will be rebooted.
+5. At the end of the installation process, select **Reboot now** and then **Finish**.
+The server will be rebooted.

-6. After your server has been rebooted, open **Programs and Features** to ensure Citrix Tools version 6.0.58937 is installed.
+6. After your server has rebooted, open the **Programs and Features** window to ensure that Citrix Tools version 6.0.58937 is installed.

-### Upgrade to Xen Server Tools on new non-production server
+### Upgrade to Xen Server Tools 6.2 on the new non-production server

-1. Access your server's console through the Cloud Control Panel.
-Find the name of your new non-production server, click the cog, then click **Console**.
+1. Access the non-production server's console through the [Cloud Control Panel](https://mycloud.rackspace.com/).
+On the Servers page, click the gear icon next to the server’s name and then select **Connect Via Console**.

-2. Extract the archive named xstools-6.2.zip to a local directory, e.g. C:\.
+2. Extract the archive named **xstools-6.2.zip** to a local directory, such as **C:\**.

-3. In the extracted folder, click **installwizard**.
+3. In the extracted folder, run **installwizard**.

 4. Follow the instructions on the wizard.
 We recommend using the default folder for your destination folder.